marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

 .. option:: -fipa-strict-aliasing

-  Constrols whether rules of :option:`-fstrict-aliasing` are applied across function boundaries.
-Note that if multiple functions gets inlined into a signle function the memory accesses are no longer considred to be crossing a function bounday.
+  Controls whether rules of :option:`-fstrict-aliasing` are applied across function boundaries.
+Note that if multiple functions gets inlined into a single function the memory accesses are no longer considered to be crossing a function boundary.

   The :option:`-fipa-strict-aliasing` option is enabled by default and is effective only in combination with :option:`-fstrict-aliasing`.